Andrew William "Drew" Hankinson (born December 22, 1983) is an American professional wrestler.

 On November 2013, Hankinson was revealed to have been brought in by New Japan Pro-Wrestling as a participant in the 2013 World Tag League, under the name Doc Gallows, teaming with Karl Anderson as part of Bullet Club.
 Instant chemistry and success followed, as Anderson and Gallows won the 2013 World Tag League tournament, then went on to become IWGP Tag Team Champions at Wrestle Kingdom 8.
 Throughout the next couple of years, Anderson and Gallows would gain back and lose the IWGP Tag Team titles three times before both left the company for WWE in February 2016, shortly after fellow Bullet Club member AJ Styles did the same.

 Returning to his former WWE ring name, Luke Gallows, he made his return to WWE alongside Anderson on May 11, eight days after WrestleMania 32, and very quickly they made their intentions known: to reform their alliance with AJ Styles.
 It took some convincing initially, but eventually it got done.
+Still, their WWE run was largely seen as disappointing; two tag team championship runs, two reunions with Styles, and one reunion with OGBC leader Finn Bálor, all of which were brief, were the sole highlights of a run marred by constant losses, including some in matches with comedy stipulations.
+WWE eventually released Gallows and Anderson in April 2020, less than a year into a five-year restructured contract, in a wave of budget cuts.

 - Action Dad: Gallows is a father besides being a wrestler.